MyMusicTaste/b0pb0t/README.md

 * We plan to leverage AWS CloudFormation to allow brainless installation and enable us to upload to the Slack application directory.
 * Once gilded with the architectural final touches, we will open source Bopbot and share it with the development community (생활코딩) here in Korea.
 Korea largely lacks a unified, reliable, and updated restaurant location service, but Bopbot could fill that gap with data contributions from ever-hungry development teams.
 * We love the friendly face of Bopbot, but we hope to harness some machines to make her even more human!
 The MyMusicTaste data team is currently building a data warehouse and modeling infrastructure using AWS Redshift, EC2, SQS, and other resources.
-We will use this infrastructure in conjunction with natural language processing to smooth conversation with Bopbot, and build predictive models from historical choice data to improve her suggestions.
+We will use this infrastructure in conjunction with natural language processing to smooth conversation with Bopbot, and build predictive models from usage data to improve her suggestions.
 * As always, there is a long list of gold plating for the UI/UX.
 Minimally, we'd like to fix a Slack feature with reminders that auto-magikally pushes past times to the next day, and use [this service](https://github.com/smashwilson/slack-emojinator) to auto-install our custom emoji on users' Slack.

 ![TLDR](img/tldr.gif)